 With the rich language more complex firewall rules can be created in an easy to understand way.
 The language uses keywords with values and is an abstract representation of ip*tables rules.

-The rich language extends the current zone elements (service, port, icmp-block, masquerade, forward-port and source-port) with additional source and destination addresses, logging, actions and limits for logs and actions.
+The rich language extends the current zone elements (service, port, icmp-block, icmp-type, masquerade, forward-port and source-port) with additional source and destination addresses, logging, actions and limits for logs and actions.

 This page describes the rich language used in the command line client and D-Bus interface.
 For information about the rich language representation used in the zone configuration files, please have a look at firewalld.zone(5).